-All inquiries about programs offered should be directed to Acadia Divinity College, from whom a separate academic calendar is available.
+All inquiries about programs offered should be directed to Acadia Divinity College, from whom a separate Academic Calendar is available.
+For advice on course selection, students may wish to consult the ADC Registrar or the ADC Director of Undergraduate Studies.